yparshina/WhereAnimalsLive/README.md

 Additional incentives could include timed activities, group competitions, collectible badges, etc.

 This repo documents the electronics that allow animals to treact to their placement on the map.

+The "Tests" directory stores all my experiments while the "Final Code" will contain the final prototype.